aalimhusain/genai-pdf-pipeline/README.md

 Code (FastAPI app)
 Example PDF for testing
-n8n Workflow Export (workflow.json) for Google Sheets integration Instructions (this readme file)
+n8n Workflow Export (workflow_without_creds.json) for Google Sheets integration Instructions (this readme file)
 A csv template to store output in google sheets before running app.

 Notes:
 No high technical background needed: just run the app, open the browser, click upload, and see results.
-If you face any issue, check that Python is installed and internet is available.(for model download.I used facebook's 'bart-large-cnn' its small,fast and reliable).
+If you face any issue, check that Python is installed and internet is available for model download.
+I used facebook's 'bart-large-cnn' its small,fast and reliable.
 You must connect your own Google Sheets account in n8n after importing the workflow, since credentials are not included.

 After importing workflow_without_creds.json into n8n:
 - Open the Google Sheets node